-All members of the Jumpstart Micro Community should read this disclosure carefully

 All members of the Jumpstart Micro Community should read this disclosure carefully.
 You will be asked to acknowledge your understanding before making an Investment or offering securities.
 These items are all designed to foster a positive environment and protect the rights of all members.
 They also define what you should expect when using Jumpstart Micro.

-There are three types of Jumpstart Micro (JSM) members:
+There are two types of Jumpstart Micro (JSM) members: